 from the hands of the wicked.

-This is Jesus' clear instruction not only to his followers, but all who may read his teachings later:
+This is Jesus' clear instruction not only to his followers but all who may read his teachings later:

-“praise your Father in heaven.”
+“glorify your Father in heaven.”